Institute for Behavioral Medicine Research

 - Searching for Management Approaches to Reduce HAI Transmission (SMART).
 This mixed methods study is funded by the Agency for Healthcare Research and Quality to develop a management bundle for health systems to utilize in their efforts to reduce transmission of healthcare associated infections.

 - The Rules of Engagement.
-This research study is funded by the Department of Family Medicine Crisafi-Monte fund to understand the training needs of patients and providers related to communication via a patient portal.
+This research study is funded by the Department of Family and Community Medicine Crisafi-Monte fund to understand the training needs of patients and providers related to communication via a patient portal.

 - Improving the Measurement of Patient Engagement among Patients with Chronic Conditions.
 Funded by The Crisafi-Monte Endowment Fund, this study examines the perspectives of patients with chronic conditions related to their capacity to engage in their health care.